beaumontlab/antonie/README.md

 GETTING SAMPLE DATA
 ===================
 Reference materials can be found from <ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/>
-The .fna file is FASTA, and corresponds to our '-f' field.
+The .fna file is FASTA, and corresponds to our '-f' and '-x' fields.
-The .gff file is GFF3, and contains annotations understood by our '-a' (and -x) field
+The .gff file is GFF3, and contains annotations understood by our '-a' field.

 As an example, for "Escherichia coli str.
 K-12 substr.
 MG1655", head to
 <ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/Escherichia_coli_K_12_substr__MG1655_uid57779/>